1913 Massacre: Italian Hall disaster

 The song revolves around a tragedy that took place on the evening of December 24, 1913, in Calumet's Italian Hall when more than five hundred striking miners and their families gathered for a Christmas party.
 The hall was on the second story and was reached by climbing a steep set of stairs.
 The only other exit was a poorly marked fire escape which could be reached by climbing out the windows.

 The trouble began when someone yelled "fire!".
 Even though there was no fire, people panicked and rushed toward the steep stairway which led to the street entrance.
 Seventy-three people were trampled to death, including fifty-nine children.

 Cover versions and influences

-In addition to those mentioned, other artists covering "1913 Massacre" include Arlo Guthrie, Cabin Sessions, Alex Campbell, Scarlett O' & Jürgen Ehle, Katie Else, Christy Moore, Tim Grimm, Uncle Dave Huber, Enoch Kent, Alastair Moock, Lee Murdock, Joel Rafael, David Rovics, Jules Shear, and Sammy Walker.
+In addition to those mentioned, other artists covering "1913 Massacre" include his son Arlo Guthrie, Cabin Sessions, Alex Campbell, Scarlett O' & Jürgen Ehle, Katie Else, Christy Moore, Tim Grimm, Uncle Dave Huber, Enoch Kent, Alastair Moock, Lee Murdock, Joel Rafael, David Rovics, Jules Shear, and Sammy Walker.

 Dylan used the tune to "1913 Massacre" when he wrote "Song to Woody" which expressed "his debt to this great balladeer."

 Guthrie's song also inspired the documentary film "1913 Massacre", released in 2011.

 More recently, both songs are central to a book released in June 2017, "Grown-Up Anger: The Connected Mysteries of Bob Dylan, Woody Guthrie, and the Calumet Massacre of 1913", by Daniel Wolff.

 Guthrie, meanwhile, might have drawn the melody for "1913 Massacre" from traditional folk songs including the English ballad, "To Hear The Nightingale Sing" (sometimes called "One Morning In May").